 Quality control/normalization of gene counts and species abundance profiling

-We filtered out human reads and then mapped metagenomic data (Supplementary Table S1) on IGC2 catalogue of human gut metagenome by METEOR[84] and based on the aligned reads, we estimated the abundance of each reference gene of the catalogue, normalizing multiple mapped reads by their numbers and summing up normalized counts for a given gene.
+We filtered out human reads and then mapped metagenomic data (Supplementary Table S1) on IGC2 catalogue of human gut metagenome by METEOR[94] and based on the aligned reads, we estimated the abundance of each reference gene of the catalogue, normalizing multiple mapped reads by their numbers and summing up normalized counts for a given gene.
 Reducing the variability by sequencing depths, gene count values were downsized into 10 million reads per sample; and any samples less than 10 million mapped reads were excluded from our dataset.
-Normalized gene counts were used for the quantification of MSP abundance by R momr (MetaOMineR) package[85].
-MSP abundances were estimated by the median abundance of the 25 marker genes representing the robust centroid of gene clusters of MSPs.
+Normalized gene counts were used for the quantification of MSP abundance by R momr (MetaOMineR) package[95].
+MSP abundances were estimated by the mean abundance of its 100 ‘marker’ genes (that is, the genes that correlate the most altogether).
+If less than 10% of ‘marker’ genes were seen in a sample, the abundance of the MSPs was set to 0.
 Sample metadata of all metagenomics data such as sequencing platform, geography, age, body-mass index, gender, and the data source were provided under HGMA (http://microbiomeatlas.org).

 Tracing the diversifications of healthy metagenomic samples of different geography